Sierra Peaks Section

 The Sierra Peaks Section (SPS) is a mountaineering society within the Angeles Chapter of the Sierra Club that serves to provide mountaineering activities for Sierra Club members in the Sierra Nevada, and to honor mountaineers who have summited Sierra Nevada peaks.

 History

 The Sierra Peaks Section was established in 1955.
 The Section maintains historic summit registers at Bancroft Library on the University of California, Berkeley campus.

 Membership

 To become a member of the SPS, one must be a Sierra Club member and have climbed at least six peaks on the SPS List; it is not necessary that the peaks be Emblem peaks.
-For verification purposes, two of those ascents must be done on an official SPS trip.

 Especially accomplished members are award with emblems, with the following grades (from highest to lowest):